olleharstedt/subsetphp/README.md

 How to deal with `_POST` etc?

 How to deal with autoload?
+Compile files into type-information so that we don't have to traverse all files each time we type-check?

 ```php
 function a() {